 As a new year begins, it’s wise to assess which digital tactics are delivering a return on investment and which are not.

 Read our top tips for developing an effective healthcare digital strategy in 2021.

 Your website is your primary digital asset and if your site doesn’t stack up then it’s not going to help you to achieve your healthcare marketing objectives.
 So what does a high performing healthcare and medical website look like in 2021.

 How long it takes your site to load up is of great importance because today more website traffic comes from mobile users than from desktops.
 Adding one additional second to a page’s mobile load time can cause conversions to drop by 20%.
 And when it comes to search, page speed is also a key factor in determining where your site ranks in the search results.
 60% of Google searches are done via mobile devices – just 5 years ago, the figure was nearly half that at 34%.
 So, it’s no surprise that Google now operates a mobile-first index.

 In 2020 optimising for mobile isn’t optional it’s a must if you want your healthcare SEO campaign to deliver positive results.

 Create some video content

-Video has been growing enormously over the past few years with YouTube.
+Video has been growing enormously over the past few years with YouTube leading the way.
 In fact, according to Cisco, online video will make up 80% of all online traffic by 2021.
 And 72% of consumers say that they now “prefer videos” over text-based content.